carlsmith/coffeeshop/scripts/main.coffee.md

         $editorLinks.css left: 623 + 7 * lines.toString().length

         inSync =

-            ( currentFile?.equals get currentFile.coshKey )    and
+            ( editor.currentFile ) and
-            ( do editor.getValue is currentFile.content   )    and
+            ( do editor.getValue is editor.currentFile.content ) and
+            ( editor.currentFile.equals do editor.getCopyFromDisk ) and
-            ( do $descriptionDiv.text is currentFile.description )
+            ( do $descriptionDiv.text is editor.currentFile.description )

         $nameDiv.css color: if inSync then "#93A538" else "#E18243"

-This function and the event handlers that follow it are used internally to update the `currentFile` using the copy in local storage.
-It has no effect when the hash isn't found in local storage.
+This is a little function that is called by the `set` and `pop` functions, as they mutate local storage, to trigger a sync between editor and disk.

     editor.updateCurrentFile = ->

-        if update = get currentFile.coshKey then currentFile = update
+        if copy = do editor.getCopyFromDisk then editor.currentFile = copy
         do editor.updateStatus

+A couple of event handlers that watch the editor and description divs, just calling `editor.updateStatus` on changes.

     editor.on "change", editor.updateStatus
     $descriptionDiv.on "input", editor.updateStatus

-This event handler is bound to the description div, and gives it all it's keybindings.
+This handles keydown events in the description div, giving the div its keybindings.
+It is a bit hacky: Control and Command key works on OS X.

     $descriptionDiv.bind "keydown", (event) ->

         if event.which is 9 or event.which is 13
-            do editor.focus

             do event.preventDefault
-            return
+            return do editor.focus

-        return if not (event.ctrlKey or event.metaKey)
+        return unless (event.ctrlKey or event.metaKey)

         if event.which is 190

             do event.preventDefault
-            do slate.focus
+            return do slate.focus
-            return

         if do String.fromCharCode(event.which).toLowerCase is "s"

             do event.preventDefault
             do editor.set

 ## The Shell API

-The `editor.edit` method is also a global, `edit`, and is part of the shell API.
+Make `editor.edit` a global as the API `edit` function.

     window.edit = editor.edit

-This function is used internally to decide whether a string is a URL or not.
+This function is used to decide whether a string is a URL or not.

     remote = (path) -> "/" in path